HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Watson-IoT-Platform/README.md

 ![](images/dashboard-mote.png)

-The first part the flow allows the user to maunally set the manager that the flow is communicating to:
+The first part the flow allows the user to manually set the manager that the flow is communicating to:

 <img src="images/mote-configure.png" width="600">